couchmeka/couchmeka/README.md

  👀 building for a purpose

  🌱 I’m currently doing what works.
-  :leaves: Looking to collaborate on green projects
+  Looking to collaborate on green projects